melver/bibmanage/README.rst

 ====================
 :Author: Marco Elver <me AT marcoelver.com>

-This program should make it simple to manage a set of BibTeX files.
+This program should make it simple to manage a set of bibliography files.

+Currently supported formats: BibTeX

 *Work in progress*